ArulGnani/setconf/README.md

 #### **Add new config file to manage**

--- Note: make sure your are in the same directory where your config is saved.
+-- Note: make sure you are in the same directory where your config is saved.

 ``` bash
 $ npx setconf add <filename>